 2/ Respect the bothy

 Take out all rubbish brought in.
 Do not bury it (even toilet paper).
 Do not leave perishable food as this attracts vermin.
 Guard against risk – make sure the fire is completely out and doors and windows are firmly closed on leaving the bothy.
 Inform the MBA of any damage to the bothy you discover or any accidental damage that happens during your stay.
+Remember bothies are maintained by volunteers – please make their life easier by cleaning up after yourselves.

 3/ Respect the surroundings